 Nonetheless, Kream swung for the upper deck with his 2018 output.
 He experimented with his bar-spitting ability, employing several flow switch-ups throughout the track-list.
 Kream’s choruses were well-thought-out and catchy, keeping the intermissions between his witty verses interesting as well.

 The variety of personal experiences Kream includes in “Punken” are startling and masterfully implemented into his rhymes; the southern rapper tackles both braggadocio trap bangers and futuristic electronic production.
-The base-quaking environments of “Work,” “Go (feat.
+The bass-quaking environments of “Work,” “Go (feat.
 D. Flowers)” and “Roaches,” along with the fluid “Grannies,” “Love Drugs” and “Capeesh (feat.
 Trippie Redd),” make listening to “Punken” a downright fortifying experience.

 Favorite Track: “5200”